Know More About the Insurance Required on Your RBFCU Auto Loan

 + -

-As of April 1, 2025, a monthly CPI policy will cost $140.
-RBFCU adds this premium to the member’s auto loan balance each month we confirm that the member does not have an active comprehensive policy protecting the collateral.
-If the member has multiple underinsured auto loans, the monthly CPI policy will be added to each auto loan separately.
+At this time, a monthly CPI policy costs $140.
+We add this premium to the member’s loan balance each month we confirm that the member does not have an active comprehensive policy protecting the collateral.

 • How does a monthly Collateral Protection Insurance (CPI) policy impact my auto loan?